Application and Admission

 [end of April]: Short-listed candidates are invited for a personal interview

-Interview period: [end of April - mid-May]
+Interview period: end of April until 13 May 2026

 Outline of interviews: